-5B3g: planning, implementing • Prof essional practice At their placement site, students

-and administering career • Com munity Engagement should be able to have time to

-counseling programs and serv ices Proje ect plan, implement, and administer

-career counseling programs and

-services.
-For the Community

-Engagement Project, a student

-may develop a plan to assist their

-site with planning, implementing,

-and administering programs and

-services.
-This is a project initiated

-through conversation between

-the student and the site

-supervisor.
-The general purpose

-of the project is for the student to

-engage with the therapeutic or

-educational community in some

-way and give back to the site and

-related communities.
+5B3g: planning, implementing, and administering career counseling programs and services Professional practice Community Engagement Project At their placement site, students should be able to have time to plan, implement, and administer career counseling programs and services.
+For the Community Engagement Project, a student may develop a plan to assist their site with planning, implementing, and administering programs and services.
+This is a project initiated through conversation between the student and the site supervisor.
+The general purpose of the project is for the student to engage with the therapeutic or educational community in some way and give back to the site and related communities.